-Invests in shares listed in developing countries assessed to reflect the approach companies take to ESG issues.
+Invests in shares listed in developing countries.
+As part of the fund's investment process, it takes into account the approach that companies take to ESG issues.

 It may be suitable when you are some way from retirement, looking to maximise long-term growth potential but are willing and able to accept the higher risk of the value of your savings falling sharply or would like to invest in emerging market equities.